monikastrah/431-2020/projects/projectA/projectA.md

   - variable 5 will be categorized into 3-5 mutually exclusive and collectively exhaustive levels to create a multi-categorical variable of interest in predicting variable 1
-  - there will also be a seventh analytic variable, specifically the `state`, which will serve as another multi-categorical (with 4-6 categories) predictor of variable 1
+  - the `state` will serve as another multi-categorical (with 4-6 categories) predictor of variable 1, so this will also be part of your tibble

 <!-- end list -->